 Charles Rupert Moore was born in England on 2nd August 1904 and was educated at Doncaster Grammar School.
 As he lived near Doncaster race course he learned to draw horses, and his life-long interest in aircraft was aroused by attending the earliest flying meetings there.
 He won scholarships to the Sheffield College of Art in 1922 and to the Royal College of Art in 1925, learning the complete art of designing and making stained glass windows.
 He won the Anning Bell prize two years running.
 Part of his diploma work is included in the memorial window in his old school: a bold combination of St George and the Dragon, with a grim soldier of the Great War, "the unknown warrior" made anonymous by a gas mask.
 He exhibited at the Royal Academy, the Festival of Britain, and the Hammond Museum, New York.

 Moore's windows went all over the world; particularly to the cathedrals at Napier and Auckland, New Zealand; to South Africa, Canada, and the USA, and Casablanca.
 In the UK he was well-known for his heraldic glass.
-He designed the 17 windows of Lincoln's Inn containing more than three hundred coasts of arms and also produced an illuminated manuscript, Lincoln's Inn Heraldry, kept at King's College, Cambridge.
+He designed the 17 windows of Lincoln's Inn containing more than three hundred coats of arms and also produced an illuminated manuscript, Lincoln's Inn Heraldry, kept at King's College, Cambridge.
 Also in London he has windows in the Law Courts and Gray's Inn.
 For Chequers he designed and painted all the panels for Prime Ministers from Sir Winston Churchill onwards.

 Moore was a practical man.
 His lectures on stained glass concentrated on technique rather than nebulous questions of style; his first requirements of a window being "to let the light in and keep the weather out".